20dec/mexcpricebot/README.md

 ##Features
 Get the latest price, high, low, and amount for a specific cryptocurrency symbol in USDT pair.
 Automatically appends "_USDT" to the provided symbol for fetching data.
-Provides real-time data fetched from the MXC API.
+Provides real-time data fetched from the MEXC API.

 ##Setup Instructions